-Sundial Cottage is a charming Cotswold stone farm cottage that sleeps four guests across a double and twin bedroom and even has room for one small dog.
+Sundial Cottage is a charming Cotswold stone farm cottage that sleeps four guests across a double and twin bedroom.
 This wonderful property is situated within a working farm and promises to provide an authentic countryside experience!
 Brimming with character and quirks, this cottage is ideal if you’re looking for a peaceful retreat just two miles away from stunning Chipping Campden.
 Sundial is located just down the road from its sister properties, Field House and Milliner’s Barn, making it perfect for both small and large groups.

 Read full Description